HaberkornJonas/Perforce-Server-On-Docker-For-Unreal/README.md

 This is based on the work of ambakshi on his repo [docker-perforce](https://github.com/ambakshi/docker-perforce).
 It is also based on the changes described by Froyok in his repo [froyok-perforce](https://github.com/Froyok/froyok-perforce) and documented in his [article](https://www.froyok.fr/blog/2018-09-setting-up-perforce-with-docker-for-unreal-engine-4/page.html).

-## Next steps

-* Document how to configure the server, how to create users, how to connect to it

 ## Disclaimer